Embracing Innovation Beyond the EMR for Value-Based Care

 It’s rare for healthcare leadership to get down into the weeds of information sharing standards.
 But support for the FHIR® (Fast Healthcare Information Resources) standard, from the HL7® organization, is critical for rapid innovation.

 The key to understanding FHIR and its importance for your organization is to think about the web-based applications you use.
 E-commerce, airline flight price comparisons, social media, and others rely on accessing data in multiple systems from one point, one client, in real time.
 FHIR is based on the same technology as these applications and on the definition of data elements and concepts in healthcare.
 FHIR makes healthcare data truly portable.

-FHIR-based applications such as an interactive growth chart for pediatricians and parents, guided data entry for clinicians, or a visual differential diagnosis tool can plug in to a FHIR-enabled unified health record to rapidly deliver new capabilities in a way that the EMR cannot.
+FHIR-based applications such as an interactive growth chart for pediatricians and parents, guided data entry for clinicians, or a visual differential diagnosis tool can plug in to a FHIR-enabled unified care record to rapidly deliver new capabilities in a way that the EMR cannot.
 Gaining this flexibility in how your information can be used to enhance care delivery and outcomes is the secret power of FHIR.

 FHIR Accelerant — A Unified Health Record is the Foundation for Innovation

-A unified health record is one that brings together patient and population data from EMRs, insurance claim systems, and other sources across the healthcare ecosystem.
+A unified care record is one that brings together patient and population data from EMRs, insurance claim systems, and other sources across the healthcare ecosystem.
 It makes this complete picture of the patient available as FHIR “resources,” and updates it in real time to serve as the foundation for innovative value-based care solutions.

 Innovate, While Run-the-Business Systems Remain Up and Stable